bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-california.md

 ---
-title: "Sober Living App - How to Open a Sober Living Home in California"
+title: 'How to Open a Sober Living Home in California'
 description: 'Open a sober living home in California (May ''21).
 Guide covers state/local regulations, zoning, CCAPP certification & FHA/ADA rights.'
 date: 2021-05-11
 author: "Ben Weiss"